Caleb Rowden: Committee assignments

+Political issues

+Rowden is an advocate for charter schools and tax-credit scholarships for private schools, and has received multiple donations from Rex Sinquefield.
+He introduced a bill in his final term to establish charters in Boone County, Missouri, despite wide opposition from local school boards and superintendents.

 Personal life

 Rowden is married to Aubrey Rowden, the co-owner of Love Tree Studios, a wedding photography company.
-They have two children.
+They have three children.
 Rowden himself owns Clarius Interactive, a media and marketing company.
-He attended the University of Missouri, Columbia.
+He attended the University of Missouri.